hoodini/transcription-and-diarization/README.md

 6. The transcription (including the diarization - separation by speakers) will be shown in the last cell
 7. The SRT and TXT files will be available for download in the sidebar (under main folder)

+Please note: GPU units may be neccessary for running this!
+If you don't have any GPU units, you may get error of CUDA: Out of memory!
+Make sure to select GPU Runtime, and if possible - turn on "high RAM".

 If using please make sure to citate Yuval Avidani @HACKIT.CO.IL